We're a Baker Tilly network member

 Have you ever thought about what might happen to your business if a significant other walked away from the relationship?

-A person might not a shareholder or involved in the daily operations, but there is usually a significant amount of personal wealth tied up in a business – wealth to which a life partner may be rightly entitled.
+A person might not be a shareholder or involved in the daily operations, but there is usually a significant amount of personal wealth tied up in a business – wealth to which a life partner may be rightly entitled.

 In recent weeks, the spotlight has glared on two of Australia’s highest profile families – the Forrests and the Cannon-Brookeses – after their public announcements of separation.